mccright/rand-notes/cryptocurrency-notes.md

 * Track digital currency values on your terminal [https://github.com/Gbox4/tstock](https://github.com/Gbox4/tstock)
 * Check exchange rates between currencies, both crypto and fiat [https://github.com/Gbox4/forx](https://github.com/Gbox4/forx)
 * "Crypto’s plummet tests the durability of a hype-driven industry -- The asset class has lost more than a quarter of its value over the past week."
 By Tory Newmyer and Steven Zeitchik, 2022-05-12.
 Stablecoin which aims to keep its price at $1, has been falling for a week --  TerraUSD (aka 'UST') was priced as low as 30 cents on Wednesday May 11 and was trading around 40 cents Thursday evening May 12, 2022.
-In the last six months Bitcoin is down 59% (*"an estimated 40 percent of bitcoin holders are underwater on the asset"*) and Ethereum is down 60%.  [https://www.washingtonpost.com/business/2022/05/12/crypto-crash-terra-national-bitcoin/](https://www.washingtonpost.com/business/2022/05/12/crypto-crash-terra-national-bitcoin/)
+By June 9, 2022, UST seemed to have *stabilized* at around 10 cents, or one tenth of the value *promised* by stablecoin hypesters.
+In the last eight months Bitcoin is down 59% (*"an estimated 40 percent of bitcoin holders are underwater on the asset"*) and Ethereum is down 60%.  [https://www.washingtonpost.com/business/2022/05/12/crypto-crash-terra-national-bitcoin/](https://www.washingtonpost.com/business/2022/05/12/crypto-crash-terra-national-bitcoin/)

+### How does Bitcoin have value?
+Different parties answer this question in a variety of ways.
+CoinBase has what is a pretty standard cryptocurrency industry slant.
+It makes the normal pokes at humans in *governments* creating new currency (*devaluing yours*), along with a series of assertions about security that are only *true* if you ignore the *real world* where an *attack surface* reality matters and where sentient beings can choose alternate mental models/framing and attack from that perspective.
+Copied From [https://www.coinbase.com/price/bitcoin](https://www.coinbase.com/price/bitcoin) on 2022 June 9.
+>Bitcoin’s value is inspired by properties such as:
+>    * A fixed and predictable monetary supply.
+Unlike fiat currency  (government-backed money), new Bitcoin cannot be created suddenly or by the trillions by any elected or unelected official.
+There will only ever be 21 million Bitcoin.
+>    * Bitcoin operates by open-source code and is globally transparent, unlike fiat currency.
+At any time, anyone can independently verify the total Bitcoin supply and its underlying code, as well as the balances of each account on the global ledger.
+>    * Bitcoin is secured by cutting-edge encryption, and is backed by immense amounts of energy.
+If an individual or organization were to try to undermine Bitcoin’s core encryption, it would require impossible amounts of energy, specialized computers, and space.
+Bitcoin is the most secure computing network in the world.
+>    * Unlike traditional bank accounts, anyone, anywhere can connect to the Bitcoin network.
+Bitcoin is an uncensorable and global network for transacting value.
+>So long as the above properties are useful to people across the world, Bitcoin will have value.

 ### Selected Definitions